Mike & Molly: Syndication

-The off-network rights to Mike & Molly were sold to FX in 2012 and premiered on the network in September 2014.
-On September 23, 2021, the series was removed from FX streaming app.
+The off-network rights to Mike & Molly were sold to FX in 2012 and aired from 2014 until 2021.
 In 2021, the syndication rights to Mike and Molly were sold to Nick at Nite.
 The block premiered the series on October 5, 2021.
-It also premiered on sister channels TV Land on October 15, 2021 and CMT that same month.
+It also premiered on sister channels TV Land on October 15, 2021 and CMT that same month, airing until 2025.

 The series began airing in off-network syndication on NBC, CBS, ABC, Fox, The CW, MyNetworkTV, and independent stations across the country in the fall of 2014.

 Home media

 In the United States, the first season of Mike and Molly was released on both DVD and Blu-ray.
 All subsequent seasons have only received a DVD release.
 On October 11, 2016, the sixth and final season was released, as well as a complete series collection.
 In Australia, the first four seasons have been released on DVD, and in the United Kingdom, only seasons one and two have been released.